midzer/beerbase/content/breweries/amherst-brewing-company/lewmeister-oktoberfest.md

 srm: 0
 upc: 0
 ---
 Amber, full-bodied lager made in the traditional style with German hops.
 Brewed in early August and put on tap with a keg of the previous years batch by October of each year.
-This beer is brewed in memory of \Lewis\"
+This beer is brewed in memory of Lewis"